 Next, he will label the two rectangles with the numbers, and then simply add the two to achieve the result as follows:

-The part whole concept can be used for subtraction, division and multiplication too.
+Eventually, students will use the part whole concept for subtraction, division and multiplication too.

 While the part whole concept uses one full bar to represent the whole, the comparison model uses two parallel bars.